aweymo-ui/distant_listening/content/3_process.md

 * **Place names and how certain nationalities would refer to themselves for the geographic sections** (e.g., "Finnish", “Suomalainen”, "Finland", “Suomi”, "Helsinki", "Espoo", "Tampere", "Vantaa", "Oulu")

-{% include gallery-figure.html img="dl_02.png" alt="Screenshot of Visual Studio Code, displaying a section with associated words around the migration tag." caption="Complete section of the migration tag within the Python file" width="75%" %}
+{% include gallery-figure.html img="dl_02.png" alt="Screenshot of Visual Studio Code, displaying a section with associated words around the migration tag." caption="Complete section of the migration tag within the Python file" width="100%" %}

 These produced a total of 2,250 associated words across the 45 sections.
 The script then tallies these words and produces the output shown below:

-{% include gallery-figure.html img="dl_03.png" alt=" List of tags with their associated words tallied in descending order." caption="Example of Text Mining Tool Output (Note double hash marks have replaced asterisks to identify tags to make it easier to quickly analyze data in markdown)" width="75%" %}
+{% include gallery-figure.html img="dl_03.png" alt=" List of tags with their associated words tallied in descending order." caption="Example of Text Mining Tool Output for the Rural Women's History Project" width="100%" %}

 Future iterations of this template will modularize the General, Geographic and Custom sections for easier navigation instead of its current form as a single, expansive Python file.
 See **Appendix 1** for an excerpt of the current iteration of this code.